 Zinc: Oysters, beef, chicken, pork, lamb, flounder, sole, sardines, cashews, walnuts, pumpkin seeds, sesame seeds, beans, dairy products.

-Carotenoids: Fruits (grapes, oranges, apples, apricots, kiwis, mangoes, peaches, nectarines, cantaloup, honeydew, melon, grapefruit), vegetables (kale, collard greens, spinach, mustard greens, broccoli, green lettuce, peas, Brussels sprouts, squash, yellow pepper, corn, carrots), and other (tomato juice, orange juice).
+Carotenoids: Fruits (grapes, oranges, apples, apricots, kiwis, mangoes, peaches, nectarines, cantaloupe, honeydew, melon, grapefruit), vegetables (kale, collard greens, spinach, mustard greens, broccoli, green lettuce, peas, Brussels sprouts, squash, yellow pepper, corn, carrots), and other (tomato juice, orange juice).

 A retinal laser is an instrument that produces a pure, high-intensity beam of light energy.
 The laser light can be focused onto the retina, selectively treating the desired area while leaving the surrounding tissues untouched.
 The absorbed energy heats, or photocoagulates, the retina creating a microscopic spot.